top of page

 Naoko's improvised instrumental music is confidently itself; she has created a genre all of her own, with an emotional depth that puts it outside of easy pop boxes, and a freedom that sits outside of traditional forms of jazz or classical.
 Music has always been something close and natural to her identity.
 She knew there was a place within reach where herself and the music were not separate, and which she wanted to channel, but her parents and teachers had other ideas.
 She has rejected the confinement of the expectations placed on her, and walked her own path since she was young, when being herself was often interpreted as rebellion.
 At one point, her self-expression through the way she dressed led to her having to leave school.
 "Everyone called me rebellious or experimental, she says "but I was just doing what was natural.
 I wanted to be true to me."
 The same was true in her piano playing.
 Her mother was a piano teacher and she has played the piano since she was 3, but never wanted to read music.
 Instead, she would learn by heart.
 She moved into jazz to look for freer modes of playing, but found the same conventions and imitative performances as she had found in classical music.
 It wasn't until she left Japan and moved to Sweden, settling in Gothenburg, that her unique style of genreless, freeform improvisational playing could emerge.

 There may be no lyrics and no titles, but in the absence of words Naoko speaks louder than most in the clarity and intensity of her playing, through the connection she creates between herself and the piano.
-Infinity is a captivating emotional journey of knowledge and self-discovery, where the listener might find something of themselves in the honesty and authenticity Naoko channels in her singular and
+Infinity is a captivating emotional journey of knowledge and self-discovery, where the listener might find something of themselves in the honesty and authenticity Naoko channels in her singular and invigorating music.

 Tracklist